 What are the Best Coconut Flakes to Use?

-For coconut, use what you have.
+For the coconut, use what you have.
 Keep in mind many brands of coconut flakes, or shredded coconut, have preservatives in them as well as added sugar.
-This dish has a sweet mango sauce for dipping the shrimp and the added sugar in the coconut will go unmissed.
-Keep it healthy!

 How To Make Coconut Shrimp

-2) Holding the shrimp by the tail, dip each one in coconut flour mixture, completely coating it, then dip in eggs, and finally, press into the coconut so each shrimp is coated all over.
-Place each shrimp on a baking sheet fitted with a wire rack.
+One by one, dip the shrimp in the coconut flour mixture, completely coating it, then dip in beaten eggs, and finally, press into the coconut so each shrimp is coated all over.

-3) Place the pan in a preheated 400 degree F oven for 7-10 minutes.
-Cooking time will vary with the size of the shrimp you've used and your oven.
 Check at 7 minutes.
-When they look golden brown, remove from the oven, and let them cool for a minute.
+When they look golden brown, remove them from the oven, and let them cool for a minute.

 For The Mango Dipping Sauce